Looking for a Biblical Christian Church Pastor to Officiate Your Simple Beach Wedding or Vow Renewal Ceremony?

 I’ve officiated weddings with budgets that have ranged from $50 to $50,000.
 I’ve had them at restaurants, parking lots, churches, barns, bars, dance clubs, hotels, homes, Walmart’s, McDonalds, truck stops, interstate rest areas, city parks, the beach, a small island, and even on the U.S.S.
 Alabama battleship (I’ve turned down underwater scuba and deep sea fishing trip weddings).

 I’m very comfortable officiating for various church backgrounds, too.
 I pastor a nontraditional Baptist church and served for several years as a Hospital Chaplain.
-I also have a diverse personal background, I grew-up Catholic, and become Protestant, after a miracle conversion experience (personal testimony) and have served in ministry as an ordained minister and pastor with Adventist churches, Nondenominational Evangelical churches, and have been with Southern Baptist since 2000,
+I also have a diverse personal background, I grew-up Catholic, and become Protestant, after a miracle conversion experience (personal testimony) and have served in ministry as an ordained minister and pastor with Adventist churches, Nondenominational Evangelical churches, and have been with Southern Baptist since 2000, although in recent years I have fellowshiped with like-minded Calvary Chapel pastors.

 It was while working as a hospital chaplain that I began to receive requests to officiate weddings for couples coming to the beaches of Gulf Shores, Alabama.
 I had to put up this web site to help curtail the phone calls that were interrupting my patient visits!
 While my talent and background as a Christian comedian should assure you of my ability to work last minute changes and adaptations, my background, education, and experience as a local church pastor and hospital chaplain assures you of my commitment to a professionalism you count-on.